 Course summary

-A first of its kind, this MA Film Programming and Curating explores the diverse ways in which films are selected and presented to an audience.
-Studying in the heart of London, one of the world’s leading media hubs, this course takes full advantage of its location to help you build professional networks, visit various sites of exhibition (from galleries and museums to film festivals and cultural centres) and learn about contemporary film programming and curatorial practice.
-The course encourages independence of intellectual thought and spirit, and offers a historical, intellectual and conceptual understanding of film programming, curatorial practice and moving image culture.
-The curriculum involves:
+A first of its kind, this MA Film Programming and Curating allows you to explore the diverse ways in which films are conceptualised, selected and presented to an audience.
+Studying in the heart of London, one of the world’s leading media hubs, this MA takes full advantage of its location to help you build professional networks and immerse yourself in numerous film events and screenings.
+Why choose this course?

-• The award-winning Birkbeck Cinema is central to the course, where most of our classes take place.
+- The award-winning Birkbeck Cinema is central to the course, where most of our classes take place.
 The cinema is equipped with 35mm and state-of-the-art DVD projection, which offers you an opportunity to experiment with programming and watch films in the best possible conditions.
-Located in central London, in the heart of historic Bloomsbury, Birkbeck is within easy reach of cinemas and galleries, as well as facilities such as the British Film Institute and the British Library.
+Birkbeck is within easy reach of cinemas and galleries, as well as facilities such as the British Film Institute and the British Library.

-• The Birkbeck Institute for the Moving Image (BIMI) runs a busy, intellectually stimulating programme of events, including conferences, screenings and film-related events of all kinds, which students on this course are more than welcome to attend.
-You will have the opportunity to participate in and attend the Essay Film Festival, jointly run by BIMI and the Institute of Contemporary Arts (ICA), with free admission to events hosted at Birkbeck.
+- The Birkbeck Institute for the Moving Image (BIMI) runs a busy, intellectually stimulating programme of events, including conferences, screenings and film-related events of all kinds, which students on this course are more than welcome to attend.
+You will have the opportunity to participate in and attend the Essay Film Festival, jointly run by BIMI and the Institute of Contemporary Arts, with free admission to events hosted at Birkbeck.

 Modules